Updated: Feb 18

 With excellent studios and resources, the teacher’s training at WKMT is the most professional and exquisite.

 On the team weekly-meetings, students and pieces issues are discussed as well as students repertoires and programmes, and any other events.
-This sessions involve a formal structured approach to teaching as well as the psychological viewpoint.
+This sessions involve a formal structured approach to teaching as well as the psychological viewpoint, which improves our way on how to teach piano.

 At WKMT teachers are taught in how to help the student develop their necessary skills to master their instrument and their areas of music, using the correct techniques.
 This encompasses lessons of Piano Technique (Scaramuzza), Theory of the harmony (Treatise of harmony by Arnold Schonberg), Classical music analysis, (Classical Forms by William Caplin) and Modal Counterpoint.